 If you have a Medicare Advantage plan in Florida and you've been putting off fixing your teeth, 2026 is the year.
 This year's plans have the most generous dental coverage we've seen — especially for dentures and implants.
 But there's a catch: if you don't use your benefits before December 31, you lose them.
 They don't roll over.

 Two cleanings per year, exams, X-rays, and fluoride.
 Most plans have no copay for these.
-If you haven't been to the dentist in years, start here — it's literally free with your plan.
+If you haven't been to the dentist in years, start here.

 Fillings, simple extractions, gum treatment (scaling and root planing).
-If you have periodontitis — and 65% of adults over 65 do — a full gum treatment can cost $1,000-$2,000.
-With a DSNP plan, your copay can be close to zero.
+If you have periodontitis — and most adults over 65 have some degree of gum disease — a full gum treatment can cost $1,000-$2,000 without insurance.
+With a good plan, your share drops considerably.

 This is where dentures and implants live.
 Coverage varies significantly between plans:

 Implant-supported dentures: The best option for people who don't want removable dentures that slip.
 Two or four implants anchor a fixed denture.
-Total cost $8,000-$15,000.
-With MA, you can cover a significant portion — especially if you combine the dental benefit with the health allowance.
+Total market cost $8,000-$15,000.
+With MA, you can cover a portion — especially if you combine the dental benefit with your plan's other allowances.

 If you have Medicare AND Medicaid at the same time (dual eligible), you qualify for a DSNP (Dual Special Needs Plan).
 These plans have the best dental coverage in Florida:

-Step 2: Schedule your cleaning and exam as soon as possible.
-This is free and lets the dentist create a complete treatment plan.
+Step 2: Schedule your cleaning and exam as soon as possible with your current dentist — preventive care shouldn't wait.

 Step 3: If you need major work (dentures, implants, gum treatment), request a detailed estimate and submit it to your plan for pre-authorization.
 This confirms what they'll cover before you start.